 There are two different COVID-19 vaccines for children aged 5 years old.
+Each vaccine is made by a different company.
+One vaccine is the Pfizer vaccine.
+The other vaccine is the Moderna vaccine.

 The Pfizer vaccine is one of the vaccines for children aged 5 years old.

-For children 5 years old the Pfizer vaccine is 1 dose of the updated vaccine.
+For children aged 5 years old, the Pfizer vaccine is 1 dose of the updated vaccine.

 Children aged 5 years old who have never been vaccinated for COVID-19 should get 1 updated shot.
 Once a child has gotten their 1 shot of the updated Pfizer vaccine, they are up-to-date on their COVID-19 vaccine.